frankframework/frank-manual/misc/MANUAL_TEST.md

 ### Test 110: Miscelaneous tests of the debug tree

-We test the following buttons here:
+We test the buttons here that are highlighted in the figure below:

 ![debug tree buttons](./manual-test/miscDebugTreeButtons.jpg)